manojkiraneda/manojkiraneda.github.io/_posts/2023-09-29-configure-msmtp.md

 From: (the email address of the person sending the email) and
 To: (the destination email address).

-Then we asked msmtp to re-use those values to set the envelope of the email with `--read-envelope-from` and `--read-recipients`.
+Then we asked msmtp to reuse those values to set the envelope of the email with `--read-envelope-from` and `--read-recipients`.

 What about the other parameters?